pyvec/naucse.python.cz/lessons/beginners-en/while/index.md

 ```

 The break command can only be used inside a loop (`while` or `for`),
-and if we have nested loops, it will only jump out from the one where it is used.
+and if we have nested loops, it will only jump out of the one where it is used.

 ```python
 for i in range(10):  # Outer loop